haneru-io/haneru_site/src/content/docs/shopify-basics/Media/product-image-best-practice.md

 The main consideration is to avoid making your images unnecessarily large.
 For example, uploading a 4000px-wide image when it only needs to display at 1000px forces browsers to load extra data, which slows down your site.

-🔮 Shopify’s recommended dimensions are linked at the bottom of this guide.
+🔮 Shopify’s recommended dimensions are linked at the bottom of this page.

 ---